James Shuttleworth (politician)

 James Shuttleworth (1714 – 28 June 1773) was an English Member of Parliament and High Sheriff of Yorkshire.

+Early life

-He was born the eldest surviving son of Richard Shuttleworth (MP for Lancashire) of Gawthorpe Hall, Padiham, Lancashire and Forcett Hall, Yorkshire.
+He was born the eldest surviving son of Emma Tempest (the daughter of William Tempest of Old Durham) and Richard Shuttleworth of Gawthorpe Hall, Padiham, Lancashire and Forcett Hall, Yorkshire.
 He succeeded his father in 1769, inheriting both the Gawthorpe and Forcett estates and, like his father, chose to live at the latter.

+Career

 He was elected MP for Preston in 1741, holding the seat until 1754.
 He was appointed High Sheriff of Yorkshire for 1760–61 and elected MP for Lancashire in 1761, sitting until 1768.

-He died in 1773 and was buried at Forcett Church.
-He had married Mary, the daughter and heiress of Robert Holden of Aston Hall, Derbyshire, with whom he had four sons and three daughters.
-He was succeeded by his eldest son Robert, a Fellow of the Royal Society.
-A younger son, James, changed his surname to Holden under the terms of a legacy.
-A third, William, sailed with Captain James Cook on his third voyage in 1776.
+Personal life

+On 25 May 1742, Shuttleworth married Mary Holden (1716–1791), the daughter and heiress of Robert Holden of Aston Hall, Derbyshire.
+Together, they were the parents of four sons and three daughters, including: